2018 New Age Gecko 16BE Enduro

 - Airbags installed to help with the towing level – no more sagging rear once the van is hitched up!

-- Navigator Build It Seat Buddy – keeps all the kid’s bits and pieces organised while in the car, plus the quality is fantastic!
+- MSA Seat Organiser – keeps all the kid’s bits and pieces organised while in the car, plus the quality is fantastic!

 - Rubber Floor Mats – I hate carpet in cars!
 We use rubber floor mats throughout – including the rear cargo area.